 The next generation of Johnsons worked in the leather and tanning trades.
 One son, Richard, was a saddlemaker who later moved to land that the family owned in Lancaster County.
 Another son, John Johnson, was a successful tanner.
-He was one of the largest landowners in the area and built a house not far from Wyck.
+He was one of the largest landowners in the area and built a enslaved: forced into slavery tanning: the process of turning animal skins, or hides, into leather house not far from Wyck.
 In 1768, John built another new house along Germantown Avenue, - what we now call the Johnson House - for his son John, Jr. and his new bride.
 The house was built of local stone in the Georgian style, like most of the buildings in colonial Germantown.
 The property was a working farm with gardens, hens, and cows.
 The family business, a tannery, was also there along with several outbuildings.
 In 1777, during the Battle of Germantown, the Johnson House was damaged by gun fire.